-The Wireless LAN Adapter has been tested to the FCC exposure requirements (Specific Adsorption Rate).
-This device complies with Part 15 of FCC rules.
+The Wireless LAN Adapter compliance with Part 15 of FCC rules.
 Operation is subject to the following two conditions:

 - This device may not cause harmful interference. - This device must accept any interference received, including interference that may cause undesired operations.